chapel-lang/chapel/doc/rst/language/spec/variables.rst

       4

-   A function call passing a variable to an ``out`` intent serve as an applicable assignment statement, provided that the variable was declared with a type.
+   A function call passing a variable to an ``out`` intent serves as an applicable assignment statement, provided that the variable was declared with a type.
 For example: